fusion809/i3-configs/README.md

 ![The Python configs as of 23 March 2018 running on Debian 9 with i3 4.13](https://fusion809.github.io/images/i3/i3-4.13-my-debian-configs-20180323.png)

 <!--upload/download rates (unfortunately they are incredibly inaccurate, sometimes they will show 0 kB/s even when download/upload rates are > 1,000 kB/s, if you know how to make it accurate please file a new issue or pull request and I will happily accept it!), -->
 This repository contains my i3 configs.
+This particular branch (master) is where you can find my Debian configs.
 There are two main routes of using them.
 Either you can use the i3pystatus (yes you will need to install i3pystatus, a bleeding-edge, from lastest git snapshot, version of the package is needed!) powered bar or the C/C++/Shell-powered bar.

 The C/C++/Shell-powered bar includes weather conditions (including temperatures; presently calculates it for my location, feel free to edit it in `~/.i3/i3status.sh`), uptime, % CPU used, RAM usage, core temperatures (set up for my system in particular so may not work for others.
 It is fairly easy to edit `~/.i3/i3status.sh` to set it up for your system) and time.